fbriggs/lifecast_public/README.md

 # Lifecast.ai shut down... but we made our tools free and open source

 Unfortunately, Lifecast.ai shut down.
 The good news is, we made all of our tools free and open source.
 The code for UpscaleVideo.ai, Volumetric Video Editor, and 4D Gaussian Studio are in the /lifecast_apps directory.
-Precompiled apps for Windows and Mac are available under [Releases](https://github.com/fbriggs/lifecast_public/releases).
+Installers for Windows and Mac are available under [Releases](https://github.com/fbriggs/lifecast_public/releases).
+Much of the code can also be compiled and run on Linux (instructions included).
 Many thanks to the Lifecast team, and all of our supporters!

 # 4D Gaussian Studio